2022 State Guide to Scattering Ashes - Illinois Edition

 The patent pending Eco Water Urn is a leading biodegradable urn that’s used in water burials nationwide.
 This eco-friendly urn is constructed from recycled plant materials with heat and pressure (no glues or chemicals).
 It is designed to float for up to a few minutes until it dissolves and gracefully releases the ashes into the water.
 This special urn is packaged in an attractive bamboo cylinder case, a secure cover to protect the urn while traveling to a location on the water.

 With the growing number of people in Illinois and throughout the country choosing to be cremated, many new urns and uplifting memorials have recently been introduced.
 With so many great options, many families find it challenging to choose a single memorial and are electing to divide up their loved one’s ashes and have multiple memorials in their honor.
-This can include scattering some of the cremated ashes and then having the remaining ashes placed in a Living Urn for a tree burial, infused into a colorful glass decorative piece, or placed in jewelry, among other options.
+This can include scattering some of the cremated ashes and then having the remaining ashes placed in a Living Urn for a tree burial, included in an indoor Living Urn with a bonsai tree or houseplant, infused into a colorful glass decorative piece, or placed in jewelry, among other options.